 Just to be clear, making this happen isn’t as simple as turning a dial from “high” to “low.”

 When a technician lowers an AC’s fan speed, he or she also needs to check the static pressure and determine how much air the system is moving.
 CFM will be lower, but it still needs to be high enough to cool the home.
 The technician also needs to check the temperature drop across the indoor coil before and after adjusting.
 In addition, he or she should check the refrigerant pressures to ensure the system can cool properly at the lower fan speed.

 The best part?
 You might not need a new air conditioner or a whole-house dehumidifier.

 You can often solve your humidity problem by adjusting the AC to move the right amount of air.
 Needless to say, a simple AC tune-up will always be less expensive than a big equipment purchase!

 This fix won’t work for everyone, and some people do need a new, properly sized air conditioner or a whole-house dehumidifier to feel comfortable.
 But it does work for a lot of air conditioners in a lot of homes around Atlanta.

 People with this problem tend to be super grateful that we were able to fix it so easily!
-At PV Heating & Air, we will always analyze your AC’s operation before recommending a more costly solution.
+At PV Heating, Cooling & Plumbing, we will always analyze your AC’s operation before recommending a more costly solution.